BJCaasenbrood/SorotokiCode/index.md

 Sorotoki is an open-source toolkit for developing, modeling and controlling soft robots.

 # Installation
-Download the latest stable version ([.zip](https://github.com/BJCaasenbrood/SorotokiCode/zipball/master) or [.tar](https://github.com/BJCaasenbrood/SorotokiCode/tarball/master)) and unpack the compressed folder at your desired work directory.
-To install, simply execute the command below, and that's it, the toolkit is ready to use.
+Download the latest stable version ([zip](https://github.com/BJCaasenbrood/SorotokiCode/zipball/master) or [tar](https://github.com/BJCaasenbrood/SorotokiCode/tarball/master)) and unpack the compressed folder at any desired work directory.
+To install the toolkit, simply run the command below.
+That's it, the soft robotics toolkit is now ready-to-use.
 ```matlab
 % installation command
 sorotoki